What is Edge Analytics? Use the Domino’s Rule

-Domino’s Rule is simple: if you can’t get a pizza delivered, you probably can’t count on broadband.
+What is Edge Analytics?
+Use the Domino’s Rule to understand: if you can’t get a pizza delivered, you probably can’t count on broadband.
+That means you’re on the edge!

 However, two miles down, what you will find are ESPs; electrical submersible pumps.
 At that depth, the pump and installation will cost well over a million dollars, and can easily exceed two million.
 And, at that depth, you will not have a broadband connection to send data out of the well.
 Even if you could get broadband data up the well, the chances are good you won’t have broadband fiber or wireless connections at the wellhead.
 You can’t get a pizza up there, either.